-[ last update: 11.04.2014 ]
+[ last update: June 2, 2018 ]

 The Cadillac V-16

-The European Tour Cars
+The European “Tour” Cars

 (en bas de page se trouve un résumé en français)

-There was initially some debate as to which Sixteens were part of the tour.
-In his excellent book Sixteen Cylinder Motor Cars, my friend Roy Schneider mentions a first group of Fleetwood-bodied Sixteens that traveled the U.S. auto show, salon, and dealer showroom circuit; these included a close-coupled sedan (style #4330-S), an all-weather phaeton (style #4380), a “sport” or “special" phaeton (style #4260), a town car with special cane work on the lower rear quarters - one of only three built this way (style #4264-B) - and a convertible coupe (style #4235), among others.
-Roy said also that six ”Sixteens” were sent to Europe, in June; he did not identify these.
-From what I learned later, after consulting some old issues of General Motors World magazine from 1930, it appears that only FIVE cars made the trip from America and in the various countries visited by the five tour cars.
-These are illustrated below.
-The sixth V-16 that appears in a photo taken during the tour, in Germany, probably was added there by the local Cadillac dealer in that country, Eduard Winter of General Motors GmbH.
+There was initially some debate as to which Sixteens were part of the “Tour”.
+In his excellent book Sixteen Cylinder Motor Cars, Roy Schneider mentions a first group of Fleetwood-bodied Sixteens that traveled the U.S. auto show, salon and dealer showroom circuits; these included a close-coupled sedan (style #4330-S), an all-weather phaeton (style #4380), a “sport” or “special” dual-cowl phaeton (style #4260), a town car with special cane work on the lower rear quarters - one of only three built this way (style #4264-B) - and a convertible coupe (style #4235).
+Roy said that six ”Sixteens” were sent to Europe, in June; he did not specify which ones but we assume they included the four listed in this paragraph (#4330S, #4260, #4264B and #4235); the fifth “Tour” car was a “Madame X” imperial limousine (style #4175).

-An additional V-16 model (Fleetwood Style #4376 Stationary Coupe)
+additional V-16 model (Fleetwood Style #4376 Stationary Coupe)